Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 1. Proceed with the
     [Generic test setup: firmware](../../generic-test-setup/#firmware).

-### LBT001.001 Debian stable installation on USB storage
+### LBT001.001 Debian Stable installation on USB storage

 **Test description**

-This test verifies that Debian stable distribution could be installed on USB storage on the DUT via iPXE.
+This test verifies that Debian Stable distribution could be installed on USB storage attached to the DUT.

 **Test configuration data**